Forget binging on Netflix this winter. Binge on adventure.

 7. Kanku-Breakaways Conservation Park, Flinders Ranges and Outback

 South Australian sunsets in winter are epic and you’ll find one of the best at The Breakaways in the outback, where the sun drenches the land in a blanket of orange, red and yellow.
 Less than half an hour’s drive from Coober Pedy, the striking sandstone tablelands are also home to a unique array of native flora and fauna.
-Jump on a guided tour with Arid Areas Tours or grab a permit from the Coober Pedy Visitor Centre and explore this ancient landscape yourself.
+Jump on a guided tour with Noble Tours or grab a permit from the Coober Pedy Visitor Centre and explore this ancient landscape yourself.

 8. Anna Creek Painted Hills, Flinders Ranges and Outback